-I love to travel– it’s one of the greatest soul, mind, and life-enhancing experiences you can have.
+I love to travel -it’s one of the greatest soul, mind, and life-enhancing experiences anyone can have.

 At the end of my visit to this sacred city, I boarded one of the site’s buses and sat in the front row for the half-hour ride back to the town at the base of the mountain.

 We had barely started our descent on the muddy, narrow, switchback road when the driver stopped to pick up a nine or ten-year-old boy dressed in a green tunic with multicolor trim.
 He wore a headband and a red pouch hung diagonally from his left shoulder.
 His feet were shod in simple black sandals.

 The boy stood in the stairwell and conversed with the driver on the downhill drive.
 I noticed two or three other young boys in similar garb waiting across the road.

 About five minutes after the boy boarded the bus, the driver stopped and the boy stepped up to the center of the aisle at the front of the bus, turned to us, and wailed an ancient chant as he waved his right arm above his head.